cmd410/flowerfield/README.md

 > Scheme is a root itself, so when you call `Scheme.from_dict(some_dictionary)` it will return most suitable scheme object from ALL its children that exist in you program.

 Next we create `Flower` and `Pot` class and add some fields to them.
 Field class, optionally accepts type of the field it will check against when set.
 You can give more than one type as tuple.
 Schemes as fields type automatically map every dictionary that is given to that field.
 You can make Optional fields by passing `type(None)` into Field.

+Flower class has a `validator` in `type` field.
+Validators are callables that accept value of the field and return validated value or raise an exception.

 Then we call `MyThing.from_dict(...)` and it automatically creates a Pot with Flowers inside of it based the dict we gave it.
 Isn't that nice?